romiljain5/twitter-clone/README.md

 - Stack used - Next.js, sanity CMS, Typescript, SSR (Server side rendering), Tailwind CSS, NextAuth, GROQ language, React Twitter Embed, next-sanity and Deploy on vercel
 - The content loading on our twitter app will be through SSR
+- Now you can login using twitter only then you will be able to make tweet

 ### About Sanity
 - How to query sanity platform using GROQ (query language similar to graphQL)